wsanter/npm-based-frontend-workflow/README.md

 ## Useful npm packages

 - [grunty](https://github.com/bahmutov/grunty) Run any grunt plugin as NPM script without Gruntfile.js
+- [nps](https://github.com/kentcdodds/nps) All the benefits of npm scripts without the cost of a bloated package.json and limits of json

 ## npm Resources and Tips